How To Improve Your Pet’s Dental Care At Home

-It is best to use a special pet toothpaste.
-Definitely don’t use a human brand toothpaste as this has too much ‘frothing’ and fluoride.
+It is best to use special pet toothpaste.
+Definitely, don’t use a human brand toothpaste as this has too much ‘frothing’ and fluoride.

 Dental chews and sticks are a great way to help keep your pet’s gums and teeth healthy, especially on days when you can’t physically brush their teeth.